Square Enix’s Tetsuya Nomura comments on Cloud, Sefirot and Sora’s presence in Super Smash Bros. Ultimate – Nintenderos

 It is truly an honor that Cloud, Sefirot, and now Sora, not just one or two of the characters I helped make, but three of them, have been invited into a world that features such an impressive group of characters.
 I was hoping to reward Mario and his friends one day as I really enjoyed many of their games so this opportunity has made me very happy.

-In fact, nothing makes me happier than to see the joy of the fans towards the three of them, and I hope that Mr. Iwata is also pleased with their inclusion.
+In fact, nothing makes me happier than seeing the joy of the fans towards the three of them, and I hope that Mr. Iwata is also pleased with their inclusion.

 What do you think?
 If you are interested, you can take a look at our full coverage of the game at this link.